 I attended The Ohio State University, receiving my BS in Biochemistry in 2014.
 In the Fall of 2015 I began a post-baccalaureate pre-medical program at American University and continued it up until just a few weeks before starting the Master of Science in Anesthesia (MSA) program in Washington, DC.
 I was first made aware of the MSA program through various family members and emails during my undergraduate years.
 I realized being a certified anesthesiologist assistant (CAA) was the career for me after witnessing my fiancée and friends go through the program.
 Seeing how rewarding the program and profession was for them led me to do my own research, confirming that this is the perfect career for me.
 I am honored to be a part of Case Western Reserve’s DC MSA class of 2019 and cannot wait to see what the next two years hold.

 I came to Case Western Reserve's MSA program in a roundabout way.
 Born and raised in California, I went to undergrad at Christendom College in Front Royal, VA for a degree in English Language and Literature.
 After that, life took me to Rome, Italy as a Residence Coordinator, then to Arlington, VA to work in education, and then finally to Washington, DC where I was a lobbyist for agricultural issues.
 I have always been interested in the medical profession.
 It combines my love of science and helping people into one job, but I didn't want to be a nurse or a doctor.
 I considered being a PA for a time, but after working in several jobs where I had worn multiple hats I wanted a very specialized focus.
-When I heard about Case Western's MSA program from a friend who is a certified anesthesiologist assistant (CAA), it piqued my interested.
+When I heard about Case Western Reserve University's MSA program from a friend who is a certified anesthesiologist assistant (CAA), it piqued my interested.
 After some research, I knew this was the field I wanted to work in.
 It was specialized!
-I was also extremely impressed with Case Western's location in Washington, DC, and the students and staff I met there.
+I was also extremely impressed with CWRU's location in Washington, DC, and the students and staff I met there.
 I am very excited to be a part of the Class of 2019 and I am really looking forward to being a CAA!

 I was born and raised in Atlanta, Georgia.
 I graduated from the University of Georgia with my bachelor’s in biology.
 Growing up, I was always involved in volunteering, especially at my local mosque.
 This developed my interest in helping people.
 Throughout my education, I found I have a passion for science.
 Biology, biochemistry, and microbiology were always my favorite subjects and they made me become more fascinated with the human body.
 Combined with my interest in helping people, I was led to a career in medicine.
 After researching different fields and talking to my professors I decided on joining the anesthesia care team as a certified anesthesiologist assistant (CAA) because it was the perfect balance and was exactly what I was looking for.
 I'm excited to be a part of CWRU MSA program class of 2019!